-- Implementing the health and safety policy - Ensuring there is enough staff to safely supervise pupils - Ensuring that the school building and premises are safe and regularly inspected - Providing adequate training for school staff - Reporting to the governing board on health and safety matters - Ensuring appropriate evacuation procedures are in place and regular fire drills are held - Ensuring that in their absence, health and safety responsibilities are delegated to another member of staff - Ensuring all risk assessments are completed and reviewed - Monitoring cleaning contracts, and ensuring cleaners are appropriately trained and have access to personal protective equipment, where necessary - Assess the risks to staff and others affected by school activities in order to identify and introduce the health and safety measures necessary to manage those risks - Inform employees about risks and the measures in place to manage them - Ensure that adequate health and safety training is provided
+- Implementing the health and safety policy - Ensuring there is enough staff to supervise pupils safely - Ensuring that the school building and premises are safe and regularly inspected - Providing adequate training for school staff - Reporting to the governing board on health and safety matters - Ensuring appropriate evacuation procedures are in place, and regular fire drills are held - Ensuring that in their absence, health and safety responsibilities are delegated to another member of staff - Ensuring all risk assessments are completed and reviewed. - Monitoring cleaning contracts.
+On-site monthly health and safety audits carried out by the provider of the cleaning services (external contract).
+This is done to ensure that cleaners are appropriately trained and have access to personal protective equipment, where necessary. - Assess the risks to staff and others affected by school activities in order to identify and introduce the health and safety measures necessary to manage those risks. - Inform employees about risks and the measures in place to manage them. - Ensure that adequate health and safety training is provided.